 Want more articles like this one?
 Top 5 Places to find the Best App Developer for hire (iOS/Android)

-1. Create a great project brief or skillset specification before hiring WP designers
+Create a great project brief before hiring WordPress developers

-Before we look at where you can find WordPress coders, you need to know what kind of people you're looking for.
-So before we see locations or ways of finding programmers or maybe different websites where you can meet them, we need to actually create a specification.
+Before you can find quality WordPress freelancers, you need to know what kind of person or people you're looking for.
+So before we see locations or ways of finding programmers or maybe different websites where you can meet them, we need to actually create a job specification.

-- Goals of the project – you need to clearly state what you want to achieve through the web development job you’ll be hiring for.
+- Goals of the project – You need to clearly state what you want to achieve.
 Is it theme customization?
 Plugin customization?
 Is it the development of a website plugin?

-- Budget – it is essential that you are upfront with how much you intend to pay for this WP development task.
-Your programmers will need to understand the scope of the project even from the budget you will be allocating.
+- Budget – It is essential that you are upfront with how much you intend to pay for the task.
+Your programmer will need to understand the scope of the project and the budget you will be allocating.
 You, on the other hand, will want to know how much the job is going to cost you.
 Projects might not seem as simple as you think, so have some leeway.

-- Timeframe – it is important to state by when exactly you will need the coders to deliver the final version of the project.
-This, of course, will allow the contractors to see whether they can take this project due to other commitments which they may have
+- Timeframe – It is important to state by when exactly you will need the coders to deliver the final version of the project.
+This, of course, will allow the freelancer to see whether they can take this project due to other commitments that they may have.

-- Users and target audience – whilst your other details in the project brief should define the intent and audience of your WordPress development, by stating clearly the audience you expect to use the development project, you are setting the scene
+- Users and target audience – Whilst your other details in the project brief should define the intent and audience of your project, by outlining the audience you expect to serve, you are setting the scene for everything else.

-- Design guidelines and look and feel - it's likely that you've already got brand guidelines, usability requirements, or have a general idea of what you want the result of the work to look like.
-This should be mentioned in detail in your project brief
+- Design guidelines and look and feel – It is likely that you've already got brand guidelines, usability requirements, or have a general idea of what you want the result of the work to look like.
+This should be mentioned in detail in your project brief.

-- Success evaluation – if you’ve worked with an agile approach such as SCRUM, you’ll know that success of task does not depend on how something is achieved but what the success criteria of the end result.
-Same goes for your website project, your programmers need to understand how you will define a successful project.
+- Success evaluation – If you’ve worked with an agile approach such as SCRUM, you’ll know that success of task does not depend on how something is achieved but what the success criteria of the end result.
+The same goes for your website project, your freelancer needs to understand how you will define a successful project.